 It’s important to get regular eye exams, whether or not you notice signs of cataracts.
 Identifying cataracts early means you’ll have better sight and healthier eyes with proper care.

-Cataract surgery is often a good option for people who suffer vision loss or other negative side effects because of cataracts.
-It’s a safe outpatient procedure that typically takes less than an hour.
+Cataract surgery is often a good option for people whose daily lives are affected due to cataracts whether it be blurry vision, difficulty doing up close tasks, driving at night, etc. It’s a safe outpatient procedure that typically takes less than 30 minutes.

 Your eye may take up to eight weeks to heal.
 In the first few days, it may feel sore or itchy.
 Be sure to follow Dr. Kuriachan’s directions after surgery to minimize infection and promote healing.

 After cataract surgery, 90% of patients can see more clearly.
-Depending on your eyes and vision prescription, Dr. Kuriachan will select the best type of IOL for you.
+Depending on your eyes and vision prescription, Dr. Kuriachan will discuss the best IOL option for you.
+Learn more here.

 In addition to giving you a clear lens, IOLs and cataract surgery can improve the sharpness of your vision.
 The following IOLs are available to meet a wide range of eyes and needs.